TDmoore99/price_target_optimisation/price_target_model_card.md

 These hyperparameters are optimized based on the mean squared error (MSE) on a validation dataset.

 ## Performance
-The model’s performance is measured using the Mean Squared Error (MSE) on the test set.
+The model’s performance is measured using the Mean Squared Error (MSE), Root Mean Squared Error, Mean Absolute Error (MAE) and (RMSE) and R<sup>2</sup>
 For each stock symbol, the model is evaluated on historical data, predicting future prices.

-Example performance metrics:
-- **MSE on test data**: 0.012 (average across symbols)
-- **Comparison with analyst predictions**: The model's predicted price is compared against actual prices and analyst target prices.
+The model is then tested using an example of a 12-month prediction actual prices and analyst target prices.

 A visualization of model performance comparing actual prices, predicted prices, and analyst target prices is shown below: